russch/tableau-sdlc-sample/README.md

 ----
 Node is not the best tool for this sort of a demo.
 There, I said it.
 It can be difficult to force synchronous behavior on a platform that is made to live in an asynchronous world.
 The result is that some of the code here is overly complex.
 Sorry.

+ - tabcmd must be installed locally on the machine and must be in your box's PATH.
  - This code is not even close to being production-ready.
 Don't.
 Go.
 There.
  - Script assumes that none of the sites and/or users have been created on the server.
+If they exist, delete them.
  - Script assumes that reports are connecting to SQL Server and use Windows auth.
 If you do things differently, you'll need to play with the tabCmdPublish() method and add/use the --db-username, --db-password, and potentially the --db-savepassword options.
+ - While you can configure things like "server", "protocol", and so forth, they aren't wired up into the code yet.